 Upcoming CLE Opportunities

-This program has been approved by the Washington State Bar Association and the Idaho State Bar Association for two ethics credits.
+This program has been approved by the Washington State Bar Association for two ethics credits.
 Attendees needing credit in other states will be provided with a certificate of completion.

 Register for the On-Demand Webinar

 Choose the registration option below that applies to you.

 The Honorable Debra L. Stephens has been a member of the Washington State Supreme Court since January 2008 and served as the court’s 57th chief justice.
 Justice Stephens previously served as a judge for Division Three of the Court of Appeals and is the first judge from that court to join the Washington State Supreme Court, as well as the first woman from Eastern Washington to do so.
 A native of Spokane, she practiced law and taught as an adjunct professor at Gonzaga University School of Law prior to taking the bench.
 For a full biography, please view the Washington State Supreme Court website.